Well Being2021-06-28

 How Can Managers Recognize Symptoms of Burnout in Employees?

-culture of trust and empathetic leadership is key to recognizing and mitigating signs and symptoms of burnout amongst employees.
+culture of trust and empathetic leadership is key to recognizing and mitigating signs and symptoms of burnout among employees.
 Managers and leaders must strive to create teams and workplaces that allow employees to voice concerns, find space for individual interests, and foster feelings of physical and psychological security.
-We tap into a Harvard business review article to identify some indicators that leaders can watch out for to recognize burnout:
+We tap into a Harvard Business Review article to identify some indicators that leaders can watch out for to recognize burnout:

 1. Passive Indicators of Burnout